weaveworks/weave-gitops-private/docs/adrs/0011-pipelines.md

 of the two main milestones named as (0.1) and (1.0).
 The design work has been documented in [the following RFC](/Users/enekofb/projects/github.com/weaveworks/weave-gitops-private/docs/rfcs/0001-pipelines/README.md)

-This ADR writes down the decision take by the team regarding which alternative to start with and the consequences and tradeoffs done for that decision.
+This ADR writes down the decision taken by the team regarding which alternative to start with and the consequences and tradeoffs done for that decision.

 ## Decision